Shiva67555/soc-design-and-planning-vsd/README.md

 A Power Distribution Network ensures reliable delivery of power and ground to every standard cell and macro within the chip.
 A well-designed PDN minimizes voltage drop, improves signal integrity, and enhances overall chip stability.

+In comparison with ASIC flow, the power distribution in openlane is out of floorplan.
+PDN must be generated post CTS and timing analysis

+To generated PDN network give command mentioned below

+    gen_pdn

+To ensure that PDN network is generated successfully you can give variable

+    echo $::env(CURRENT_DEF)

 The PDN primarily distributes:

 1.VDD (power)